Scientists descend 8km deep into the Atacama Trench: 'Another planet'

 ‘Another Planet’

-For Rubén Escribano, 64, the experience, two days later, was just as intense.
+For Rubén Escribano, 64, the experience, two days later, was equally intense.

 As his interest is in fauna, Vescovo only descended to 7,330 meters, exploring the eastern slope of the Fossa in search of more abundant organisms.